FanDuel Sports Network Ohio: History

 On December 14, 2017, as part of a merger between both companies, The Walt Disney Company announced plans to acquire all 22 regional Fox Sports networks from 21st Century Fox, including Fox Sports Ohio, sister network SportsTime Ohio, and Fox's 50% stake in the network's Cincinnati sub-feed.
 However, on June 27, 2018, the Justice Department ordered their divestment under antitrust grounds, citing Disney's ownership of ESPN.
 On May 3, 2019, it was announced that Diamond Sports Group (a partnership between Sinclair Broadcast Group and Allen Media Group) would acquire the channels as part of an agreement with Disney.

 The sale was completed on August 23, 2019.
-The network continued to operate under the Fox Sports name until March 31, 2021, when they were relaunched as Bally Sports as part of a sponsorship deal between Diamond and casino operator Bally's Corporation.
+The network continued to operate under the Fox Sports name until March 31, 2021, when it was rebranded Bally Sports Ohio as part of a sponsorship deal between Diamond and casino operator Bally's Corporation.